Kocal/prettier-plugin-twig/README.md

 | `TEXT`                       | `"some text"`                                                                 | :x: |
 | `WITH`                       | `{% with { foo: 42 } %} foo: {{ foo }} {% endwith %}`                         | :x: |

+## Playground

+You can try the plugin directly in your browser on [https://prettier-plugin-twig.netlify.com](https://prettier-plugin-twig.netlify.com).

 ## Install

 yarn: